 If you don’t have a clear picture of what money is coming in each month or what your expenses are, how will you prepare?

-We’ve been making budget each month since 2006.
+We’ve been making a budget each month since late 2005.
 It’s never one-size-fits-all.
 You must meet each month and discuss the changes for that time.
 Utility charges vary by season, kids need clothes and shoes at different times of the year- you must anticipate these things.
-Sitting down on the first of every month (or a few days before) enables you to work through thing that may be coming up.
+Sitting down on the first of every month (or a few days before) enables you to work through the things that may be coming up.

 Here’s an example.
-We’re going into February.
+Imagine it is February.
 February in Ohio can be a snow train.
-Have you budgeted for extra salt to treat sidewalks?
-Extra heating costs?
-A refill of your propane tank?
+Have you budgeted for extra salt to treat sidewalks??
+Extra heating costs??
+A refill of your propane tank??
 Also, in February, our family has two birthdays and Valentine’s Day.
 Budget for these special occasions ahead of time.

 More Budgeting Tips: